WinVector/Examples/dplyr/SEplyr.md

     ## 10       Corellia 175.0000  78.5
     ## # ... with 39 more rows

-And translated it into standard evaluation verbs:
+And translate it into standard evaluation verbs:

 ``` r
 # install.packages("seplyr")